Matt Olson Preview, Player Props: Braves vs. Nationals

-Matt Olson -- batting .333 in his past 10 games -- will be in action for the Atlanta Braves against the Washington Nationals, with Joan Adon on the mound, on September 30 at 7:20 PM ET.
+Matt Olson, with a slugging percentage of .514 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Washington Nationals, with Jackson Rutledge on the hill, October 1 at 3:10 PM ET.

-In his most recent appearance, he reached base in both of his plate appearances against the Nationals.
+In his most recent game he had a one-hit showing (1-for-4) against the Nationals.

 Sportsbook Promo Codes